Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

 We can interpret the terms entering the decomposition of $\Delta_{\rm short}$ in \eqref{eq:short-decomposition} in the context of the examples we introduced in Section \ref{sec:notation}.
 For example, in the farming example where $Y$ is crop yield, $D$ is an indicator of the use of fertilizer, and $A$ is, for simplicity, an indicator of high water usage.
 In this setting, $\Delta_{\rm dce}^{\rm s}$ captures the average direct causal effect of using fertilizer on the crop yield, where the effect weights units with high and low water usage according to the respective probabilities of these actions happening for the treated, $\pi_1(a)$.
 The term $\Delta_{\rm ind}^{\rm s}$, in turn, captures a piece of the causal effect of water usage on crop yield that depends on the magnitude of differential water usage between the treated and the untreated.
 If water usage causally improves crop yield in the absence of fertilizer, and getting an exogenous fertilizer incentivizes units to increase their water usage, this term would be positive.

 The following theorem summarizes our discussion above.

 \begin{theorem} Consider the short regression in \eqref{eq:short-regression} and assume $P\{D=d,A=a\}>0$ for all $(d,a)\in \mathcal D\times \mathcal A$.
 Then, $\Delta_{\rm short}$ can be decomposed as in \eqref{eq:short-decomposition}-\eqref{eq:short-sel-1}.
-If Assumption \ref{ass:strong-SOO} holds, then $\Delta_{\rm sel}^{\rm s}=0$ and $\Delta_{\rm dce}^{\rm s}$ and $\Delta_{\rm ind}^{\rm s}$ simplify to the expressions in \eqref{eq:short-dce-2} and \eqref{eq:short-ind-2}. \end{theorem}
+If Assumption \ref{ass:joint-SOO} holds, then $\Delta_{\rm sel}^{\rm s}=0$ and $\Delta_{\rm dce}^{\rm s}$ and $\Delta_{\rm ind}^{\rm s}$ simplify to the expressions in \eqref{eq:short-dce-2} and \eqref{eq:short-ind-2}. \end{theorem}

-\begin{remark} It is important to note that, even under the stronger exogeneity condition in Assumption \ref{ass:strong-SOO}, the parameter $\Delta_{\rm short}$ does not satisfy strong sign preservation as defined in Definition \ref{def:strong-SP}.
+\begin{remark} It is important to note that, even under the exogeneity condition in Assumption \ref{ass:joint-SOO}, the parameter $\Delta_{\rm short}$ does not satisfy strong sign preservation as defined in Definition \ref{def:strong-SP}.
 Indeed, it is certainly possible that $\mu(1,a)-\mu(0,a)>0$ for all $a \in \mathcal A$ and yet $\Delta_{\rm short}<0$ due to $\Delta_{\rm ind}^{\rm s}<-\Delta_{\rm dce}^{\rm s}<0$.
-This phenomenon, which is reminiscent of the Simpson's paradox, is present in similar ways in other causal inference settings; including two-way fixed effects as in \cite{DeChaisemartin/xavier:20} or the surrogate paradox as in \cite{vanderweele:13}. \end{remark}
+This phenomenon, which is reminiscent of the Simpson's paradox, is present in similar ways in other causal inference settings; including two-way fixed effects as in \cite{DeChaisemartin/xavier:20} or the surrogate paradox as in \cite{vanderweele:13}.\footnote{As pointed out by a referee, strong sign preservation would hold under additional assumptions that ensure \( {\rm sign}( \Delta_{\rm ind}^{\rm s})= {\rm sign}(\Delta_{\rm dce}^{\rm s})\).
+Examples include monotonicity in \( \pi_{d}(a) \) and \( \mu(0,a) \), or linearity assumptions on \( \mu(d,a) \), as we discuss in detail in the next section.} \end{remark}